AdobeDocs/painter-python-api/src/pages/guides/qt6-migration.md

 # Qt6 Migration

 Painter version 10.1 moved from Qt5 to Qt6, which introduces breaking changes in Python plugins.
-The most notable change in the PySide modules going from version 2 to 6.
+The most notable change in the PySide module going from version 2 to 6.

 Plugins created before version 10.1 of Painter will need to be updated to work in newer versions.